Learning Cosmology from Nearest Neighbour Statistics

 \item We then construct cumulative distribution functions (CDFs) of the NN distances, binned into 50 intervals of width $1\ \mathrm{Mpc}\ h^{-1}$.
-In the left panel of Fig.- \ref{fig:NN_CDF}, we illustrate the shapes of these functions obtained from one of our simulations\footnote{For one of the simulations, the minimum distance for 1st (1NN), 2nd (2NN), 3rd (3NN) and 4th (4NN) nearest neighbour are $0.18, \, 0.98, \, 2.08, \, 2.94, \, 5.61 \, {\rm h^{-1} Mpc} $ respectively, where as the mean separation between 2 halos (after downsampling the data to $10^5$ most massive halos) is $\sim 22 \, \rm{h^{-1} Mpc}$.}.
-For better visualization, especially when the value of the CDFs is $\sim 1$, we depict the peaked CDF distribution for 1st, 2nd, 3rd, and 4th NNs in the right-hand panel of the same figure.
+In the left panel of Fig. \ref{fig:NN_CDF}, we illustrate the shapes of these functions obtained from one of our simulations.\footnote{For one of the simulations, the minimum distance for first (1NN), second (2NN), third (3NN), and fourth (4NN) nearest neighbour are $0.18, \, 0.98, \, 2.08, \, 2.94, \, 5.61 \, {\rm h^{-1} Mpc} $, respectively, where as the mean separation between two halos (after downsampling the data to $10^5$ most massive halos) is $\sim 22 \, \rm{h^{-1} Mpc}$.} For better visualisation, especially when the value of the CDFs is $\sim 1$, we depict the peaked CDF distribution for the first, second, third, and fourth NNs in the right-hand panel of the same figure.
 Following \cite{Banerjee_2021a}, we define the Peaked CDF as

 \end{enumerate}